Best Russian Movies to Learn Russian

 4. Leviathan (Левиафан) — (R) 2014

-Leviathan is one of the most modern Russian movies that gained immense popularity and won awards.
+Leviathan is one of the most modern Russian movies, and it has gained immense popularity and won awards.

 The film tells the story of an ongoing battle between a politician and a local man.